dcblack/sc-platform/async/ABOUT_ASYNC.md

 * `parallel` probably just a bit vector representing parallel GPIO
 * `packet` indicates `data` contains an internet packet
 * `graphic` used with video frames. `attr` may be used to qualify types.
-* `audio` used with sound probably with high priority QOS
+* `audio` used with sound probably with high priority OS
 * `debug` used for various debug purposes probably modified by `attr`
 * `shutdown` causes the connection to be terminated